j-easy/easy-rules/site/tutorials/hello-world.md

 }
 ```

-Then, we have to register an instance of this rule to an Easy Rules engine and launch the program with the following class :
+Then, we have to register an instance of this rule in a Easy Rules engine and launch the program with the following class :

 ```java
 public class HelloWorldSampleLauncher {